-However, delays can occur and your credit report will be checked by your lender prior to final approval.
-Even a single extra credit check on your report could potentially affect your score enough to affect your interest rate, even if it doesn’t result in the opening of a new line of credit.
+However, delays can occur, and your lender will check your credit report before final approval.
+Even a single extra credit check on your report could potentially affect your score enough to change your interest rate, even if it doesn’t result in the opening of a new line of credit.
 A couple of years ago while selling a home in Ashland Massachusetts, one of the buyers decided to purchase a car during the transaction and failed to tell their lender.
-The end result was the closing was delayed.
+The result was the closing was delayed.
 While all was not lost it easily could have been if this issue was not cleared up so quickly.

 Don’t Underestimate Your Housing Payment

 Your housing payment doesn’t just consist of your mortgage payment.
 Once you purchase your home, you’ll have to acquire homeowners insurance, pay property taxes and pay any homeowner’s association fees applicable.
-It’s very important that you consider these incidentals, as well as the repairs and maintenance you will have to do on your new home.
+It’s critical that you consider these incidentals, as well as the repairs and maintenance you will have to do in your new home.

 Don’t Make Any Large Deposits

 Before you start the mortgage loan process, you should already have all of the funds you need to purchase your home.
 Any large deposits that you make will need to be tracked.
-This is to ensure that you do not receive money from other sources, such as private family loans or even gifts.
+Tracking by the mortgage company ensures that you do not receive money from other sources, such as private family loans or even gifts.
 Making large deposits is a common mortgage mistake that should be easy to avoid as long as you know it will create issues.
-Unfortunately many buyers are not counseled well enough.
+Unfortunately, many buyers are not counseled well enough.